Trump joins growing list of virus-infected world leaders

 JOHANNESBURG (AP) — President Donald Trump has tested positive for the coronavirus, joining a small group of world leaders who have been infected.
 Trump is 74, putting him at higher risk of serious complications.
-Here’s a look at other leaders who have been infected.
+Here’s a look at other leaders who have had the virus.

 BORIS JOHNSON

 The British prime minister was the first major world leader confirmed to have COVID-19.
-He was moved to intensive care in April after his virus symptoms dramatically worsened a day after he was hospitalized for what were called routine tests.
+He was moved to intensive care in April after his symptoms dramatically worsened a day after he was hospitalized for what were called routine tests.
 He was given oxygen but did not need a ventilator, officials said.
 He later expressed his gratitude to National Health Service staff for saving his life when his treatment could have “gone either way.”

 JAIR BOLSONARO